50 Super Fun Summer Bucket List Activities to Inspire an Unforgettable Summer 2024 (+ a Printable!)

 Summer

-As the countdown to Memorial Day weekend gets shorter, I can practically hear the sizzle of food on the grill, feel the warmth of the sunshine, and smell the bonfires that will help roast the perfect s’mores.
-After making it through many rainy spring days, our summertime reward is almost here!
+Oh, summertime.
+I can practically hear the sizzle of food on the grill, feel the warmth of the sunshine, and smell the bonfires that will help roast the perfect s’mores.
+After making it through many rainy spring days, our summertime reward is here!
 I want to make sure to take advantage of these warm months when we get to ditch our coats in favor of sunscreen.

-Every May, my family likes to come up with a summer bucket list of things we want to experience and accomplish.
+Every year, my family likes to come up with a summer bucket list of things we want to experience and accomplish.
 Some are simple and quick ideas, while others require more time and planning.
-Everyone gets to add their ideas, and we take turns checking off what we’ve completed.
-At the end of summer, we look back at our list and laugh/smile/sometimes cringe at the adventures they’ve brought us.

 Play All Day at DuPage Children’s Museum